Exosome Isolation Services

 The gentle method that preserves exosome integrity.
 Possible co-elute with proteins, which requires specialized equipment.

 Precipitation Polymers are added to induce exosome aggregation and precipitation.
-Schematic of polymer precipitation–based exosome isolation.
-(Liu, et al., 2022)
+Precipitation for exosome isolation.
+(Yang, et al., 2020)

 Easy and rapid process, good yield from various biological fluids.
 Contamination with polymers, potential disruption of exosome integrity.

 Affinity-based Capture Antibodies are used to capture exosomes based on specific surface markers.
-Schematic of immunoaffinity-based exosome isolation.
+Immunoaffinity for exosome isolation.
 (Yang, et al., 2020)

 High specificity, enables targeted isolation of exosome subpopulations.
 Limited by the availability of well-characterized antibodies, potential loss of non-targeted exosomes.

-Fig.7 Integrated microfluidic technique allows combined exosome isolation and analysis.2
+Fig.7 Integrated microfluidic technique allows combined exosome isolation and analysis.1,2

 Precise control, potential for automation, suited for rare exosome subpopulations.
 Complex setup may require technical expertise.